Do You Take a Supplement

 I also work out.
 I spend so much time in my head that exercising is a way for me to get back into my body.
 My favorite way to do it is dancing at Tracy Anderson a couple of times a week.
-On Sundays, I try to get to yoga with my pal Lauren Roxburgh—she’s a fascia master and body practitioner who has taught me a lot about how energy and emotion can get stuck in the body.
-We go to an old-school place in Santa Monica, and it’s such a good release.
-Sometimes I even cry during class.
+Although now I’m obviously home-streaming.
+I miss getting to yoga on Sundays with my pal Lauren Roxburgh—she’s a fascia master and body practitioner who has taught me a lot about how energy and emotion can get stuck in the body.
+There’s an old-school place in Santa Monica we like—it’s such a good release.
+Sometimes I’d even cry during class.

 The other thing I do that’s been really helpful—and easy, which is key—is take our vitamin and supplement regimen High School Genes.
 There are six pills per day, and they come in a convenient packet.
 I take all six at once, but I know some people prefer to break the pills up between breakfast and lunch or dinner.
 There’s a stacked multivitamin, an omega-3, a blend of antioxidants to help protect against oxidative stress, a blend of herbs for digestive health, and two metabolism-support pills (with green tea, Chinese cinnamon, and alpha-lipoic acid).